developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 #### Manual Deployment
 **&#49;.
 Enter the device model and serial number** (as shown) and other required information and **Press Submit** when done.
 ![img](assignlicense.png)
-_Individual licenses must be applied manually.
+_Individual licenses must be applied manually at the device.
 Deployment licenses can be deployed remotely_.
 <br>

 **&#50;.
 Download the** `SDC_License.xml` **file** from the licensing server to a local PC:
 ![img](downloadlicense.png)
-_Licenses are tied to the device model and serial number and will fail if deployed elsewhere_.
+_Licenses are tied to the device model and serial number and will fail if transferred to another device_.
 <br>

 **&#51;.
 Push the License file to the device(s)**.

 **&#52;.
-In the Settings panel, select About Phone –> Legal Information -> Symbol Licenses -> Menu -> Install license**.
+In the Settings panel, select About Phone -> Legal Information -> Symbol Licenses -> Menu -> Install license**.

 **&#53;.
 Navigate to the License file** and select it.